Homotopical Adjoint Lifting Theorem: Main Result

-We will prove in Lemma \ref{top.face.of.cube} below that the top face of the cube \eqref{lstarrt.to.lbarstarrt} is indeed commutative.

-We already observed above that both vertical maps in the left face are entrywise cofibrations and that all the objects in the cube are entrywise cofibrant.
+We already observed above that both vertical maps in the left face of (\ref{lstarrt.to.lbarstarrt}) are entrywise cofibrations and that all the objects in the cube are entrywise cofibrant.
 By the Cube Lemma \cite{hovey} (5.2.6), to show that $f_{t-1}^r$ is a weak equivalence, it suffices to show that both $\alpha$ and $\beta$ are entrywise weak equivalences.

-To show that $\alpha$ is a weak equivalence, it is enough to show that both $\alpha_1$ and $\alpha_2$ are weak equivalences.
+To show that $\alpha$ is a weak equivalence, it is enough to show that $\alpha_1$, $\alpha_2$, and $\Phi_r^*$ are weak equivalences.
 We already observed that $\sO_{A^{t-1}}$ is entrywise cofibrant and that $Q^r_{r-1}(i)$ is cofibrant in $\M$.
 So $\alpha_1$ is a weak equivalence by condition $(\#)$ (Def. \ref{def:sharp}).
-Likewise, since $f_{t-1}$ is a weak equivalence between entrywise cofibrant objects, condition $(\medstar)$ in $\N$ (Def. \ref{def:star}) implies that $\alpha_2$ is a weak equivalence.
+Since $L$ preserves cofibrancy, condition $(\medstar)$ in $\N$ (Def. \ref{def:star}), together with Lemma \ref{lemma:2018}, implies $\Phi^*$ is a weak equivalence.
+Likewise, since $f_{t-1}$ is a weak equivalence between entrywise cofibrant objects, condition $(\medstar)$ in $\N$ implies that $\alpha_2$ is a weak equivalence.
 This proves that $\alpha$ is a weak equivalence.
 A similar argument, with $Y^{\otimes r}$ in place of $Q^r_{r-1}(i)$, proves that $\beta$ is a weak equivalence.

 Therefore, the map $f^r_{t-1}$ is a weak equivalence.
 This finishes the induction in the ladder diagram \eqref{lostart.to.plbarstart}, proving that the map $f_t$ is a weak equivalence.
 This in turn proves the induction step in the first ladder diagram \eqref{lostar.to.plbarstar}, so the map $f_\infty$ is a weak equivalence.